The abundance and SYZ conjectures in families of hyperkahler manifolds: Introduction

-The hyperk\"ahler SYZ conjecture has been extensively studied and there exists substantial evidence that the conjecture should be true; let us mention in particular the results of \cite{_COP:non-alge_} where the conjecture is proven for non-algebraic hyperk\"ahler manifolds of algebraic dimension $\frac 1 2 \dim_\C M$.
+The hyperk\"ahler SYZ conjecture has been extensively studied, and there exists substantial evidence that the conjecture should be true; let us mention in particular the results of \cite{_COP:non-alge_}, where the conjecture is proven for non-algebraic hyperk\"ahler manifolds of algebraic dimension $\frac 1 2 \dim_\C M$.
 The paper \cite{AH} gives an overview of other partial results in this direction.

-In each of the currently known deformation classes of hyperk\"ahler manifolds there exist manifolds admitting Lagrangian fibrations.
-Therefore a natural approach to \ref{_SYZ_strong_} (at least for the known deformation classes) is to obtain the result by deformation techniques.
-This approach was extensively explored by Matsushita, see \cite{_Matsushita:nef_}, \cite{_Matsushita:families_} and \cite{_Matsushita:divisors_}.
-Using a theorem of Voisin \cite{_Voisin:Lagrang_def_} about deformations of Lagrangian submanifolds of a hyperk\"ahler manifold $M$, Matsushita showed in \cite{_Matsushita:families_} that if a line bundle $L$ with $q(c_1(L))=0$ is semiample, then it remains semiample after a small deformation of the pair $(M, L)$, i.e. semiampleness is open in families.
+In each of the currently known deformation classes of hyperk\"ahler manifolds, there exist manifolds admitting Lagrangian fibrations.
+Therefore, a natural approach to~\Cref{_SYZ_strong_} (at least for the known deformation classes) is to obtain the result by deformation techniques.
+This approach was extensively explored by Matsushita; see \cite{_Matsushita:nef_,_Matsushita:families_,_Matsushita:divisors_}.
+Using a theorem of Voisin \cite{_Voisin:Lagrang_def_} about deformations of Lagrangian submanifolds of a hyperk\"ahler manifold $M$, Matsushita showed in \cite{_Matsushita:families_} that if a line bundle $L$ with $q(c_1(L))=0$ is semiample, then it remains semiample after a small deformation of the pair $(M, L)$; \textit{i.e.} semiampleness is open in families.

 In \cite[Theorem 1.2]{_Matsushita:divisors_} Matsushita extends his results and obtains more precise statements about the behaviour of semiampleness under local deformations, assuming additionally that the base of the Lagrangian fibration defined by the semiample line bundle is isomorphic to $\bbC P^n$.
+In particular, as part of his proof, see \cite[Claim 3.2]{_Matsushita:divisors_}, Matsushita obtains deformation invariance of semiampleness under the assumption that the base is isomorphic to $\bbC P^n$.

-In the literature one often finds discussions of a weaker ``birational version'' of \ref{_SYZ_strong_}.
-In this birational version one does not assume the bundle $L$ to be nef (it should only be in the closure of the birational K\"ahler cone), and the conclusion should be that $M$ is bimeromorphic to another hyperk\"ahler manifold $M'$ on which $L$ induces a Lagrangian fibration.
+In the literature one often finds discussions of a weaker ``birational version'' of~\Cref{_SYZ_strong_}.
+In this birational version one does not assume the bundle $L$ to be nef (it should only be in the closure of the birational K\"ahler cone), and the conclusion should be that $M$ is bimeromorphic to another hyperk\"ahler manifold $M'$ on which~$L$ induces a Lagrangian fibration.
 The works of Matsushita combined with other results imply a positive solution of the birational SYZ conjecture for the known deformation types of hyperk\"ahler manifolds.